fluidattacks/makes/README.md

 Derivation outputs are:

-- a regular file
+- A regular file
-- a regular directory that contains arbitrary contents
+- A regular directory that contains arbitrary contents

 For instance the derivation output for [Bash][BASH] is:
 `/nix/store/kxj6cblcsd1qcbbxlmbswwrn89zcmgd6-bash-4.4-p23`